-Findings: The Company issued seven agent termination notices during the examination period that did not state the reason for termination.
+Findings: The Company issued seven agent termination notices during the examination period that failed to state the reason for termination.

-Recommendations: The Company should adopt policies and procedures to ensure its agent termination notices state the reason for termination.
+Recommendations: The Company should adopt policies and procedures to ensure that its agent termination notices state the reason for termination.

-Subsequent Actions: The Company states that it will immediately begin documenting the reason for agent terminations in its termination notices.
+Subsequent Actions: The Company states that it will immediately begin documenting the reason for all producer terminations in its termination notices.